SuperElastix/SimpleElastix/Documentation/Sphinx/AffineRegistration.rst

 Affine Registration
 ===================

-The affine transform allows for shearing and scaling in addition to the rotation and translation we saw in the previous section.
+The affine transform allows for shearing and scaling in addition to the rotation and translation.
 This is usually a good choice of transform for initialization of non-rigid transforms like the B-Spline transform.
 The affine transform is selected using :code:`sitk.GetDefaultParameterMap("affine")`.

 Consider the images in Figure 10.